 Say ahhhh...and have a vape

-Vapers frequently tell each other about their improved health after quitting smoking and beginning to vape.
+Vapers frequently talk about their improved health after quitting smoking and beginning to vape.
 But those are just anecdotes, as they say.
 If I tell my doctor that I’ve only had two minor colds in the five years since I started vaping, he’d say that’s probably because I quit smoking.

-But LM doesn’t smoke.
+But LM never smoked.
 And that makes it worth a write-up in a scientific journal.

 “The present case study is of particular interest because LM is a non-smoker,” write Miler and Hajek.
 “Smoking increases susceptibility to respiratory infections and so a similar recovery in a smoker who switched to vaping could be ascribed to smoking cessation.”